artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 ### On Your Readiness

 No-one starting out is ever ready, and an individual is [never really "done"](https://ashfurrow.com/blog/you-never-arrive/).
-However, in this [post @dbgrandi](http://dbgrandi.github.io/minimum_viable_programmer/) neatly sums up the bar.
+However, in this [post @dbgrandi](http://dbgrandi.github.io/minimum_viable_programmer/) neatly sums up the lower bar to entry.

 > I had a long list of specific things relating to Xcode and iOS.
 They were very tedious things like, “you should know how to add a new file to an Xcode project.”
 I’ve shortened that list to a general description here.